FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_networkZones/t_st_NetworkZones.md

 6. Under *Proxy*, select **Enable Proxy**.
 7. Select the proxies, **SOCKS5** or **HTTP**, to configure in the node.
 8. For each selected proxy:
     1. Enter the **Port**.
 The proxy server must listen for connections on this port.
 For the SOCKS5 proxy on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge, configure the port for the proxy server on the *Server Control* page.
-See <a href="#" class="MCXref xref">Manage the Proxy server on SecureTransport Edge</a>.
+See <a href="" class="MCXref xref">Manage the Proxy server on SecureTransport Edge</a>.
 If you use a third-party proxy server, refer to its documentation to configure the port.
     2. (Optional) If required by the proxy server, enter a **Username** and, if also required, select **User Password** and enter a **Password**.
 The SOCKS5 proxy on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge does not use this authentication.
 9. For a new node, add the address of the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge servers that run the SOCKS5 proxies or the addresses of the other proxy servers.
 If you selected **SOCKS5**, you must use IPv4 addresses. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server selects the servers at these address sequentially (round-robin) when it uses this node for server-initialed transfer.
 10. If DNS is not available on this <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server, select **Use the Edge DNS configuration** to resolve transfer site host names and FQDNs using the DNS on the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge so that <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> can route transfers correctly.